Pugduddly/Arduino-Virtual-Machine/README.md

 Arduino-Virtual-Machine
 =======================

-A parallel Virtual Stack Machine Firmware for Arduino
+A parallel Virtual Stack Machine for Arduino-like microcontrollers

 ### Instruction set (mostly taken from comments in the firmware source code)
 | Opcode | Opcode (hex) | Mnemonic | Description                                                            |